Robust Weight Initialization for Tanh Neural Networks with Fixed Point Analysis: Introduction

 The main contribution of this paper is the proposal of a simple weight initialization method for FeedForward Neural Networks~(FFNNs) with tanh activation function.
-This method facilitates effective learning across a range of network sizes, outperforming Xavier initialization by reducing the need for extensive hyperparameter tuning such as the number of hidden layers and units.
-The theoretical foundation for this approach is provided through the fixed point of the function $\tanh(ax)$.
-We experimentally demonstrate that the proposed method achieves higher validation accuracy and lower validation loss compared to the Xavier initialization method across various FFNN network sizes on the MNIST, Fashion MNIST, and CIFAR-10 datasets.
-Additionally, the proposed method demonstrates its effectiveness in training across various network configurations within PINNs.
-Notably, while Xavier initialization shows decreasing loss as network depth increases, it fails to maintain performance beyond a certain depth, leading to increased loss and poor training outcomes.
-In contrast, the proposed method continues to improve performance even at greater depths, ensuring stable training and better results.
+The proposed method is data-efficient and demonstrates robustness across different network sizes.
+Moreover, it reduces dependency on normalization techniques such as Batch Normalization~(BN)~\citep{ioffe2015batch} and Layer Normalization~(LN)~\citep{ba2016layer}.
+As a result, it alleviates the need for extensive hyperparameter tuning, such as selecting the number of hidden layers and units, while also eliminating the computational overhead associated with normalization.
+The theoretical foundation of this approach is based on the fixed point of the function $\tanh(ax)$.
+We evaluate the proposed method on two tasks: classification and PINNs.
+For classification tasks, we assess its performance across various FFNN sizes using standard benchmark datasets.
+The results demonstrate improved validation accuracy and lower loss compared to Xavier initialization with BN or LN.
+For PINNs, the method exhibits robustness across diverse network sizes and demonstrates its effectiveness in solving a wide range of PDE problems.
+Notably, for both tasks, the proposed method outperforms Xavier initialization in data efficiency; that is, it achieves improved performance even with limited data.
+Our main contributions can be summarized as follows:

-\textbf{Contributions.} Our contributions can be summarised as follows: \begin{itemize} \item We show the conditions under which activation values do not vanish as we increase the depth of the neural network, using a fixed-point analysis~(Section~\ref{3.1} and \ref{3.2}). \item We propose a novel weight initialization method for tanh-based neural networks that has strong robustness to variations in network size~(Section~\ref{3.2} and \ref{3.3}). \item We experimentally demonstrate that the proposed method is more robust to variations in network size than Xavier initialization on image benchmark datasets and PINNs~(Section~\ref{section4}). \end{itemize}